Malaysia floods force 23,000 to leave homes

 But no deaths have so far been reported in the two states.

-Che Adam Abdul Rahman, civil department force chief in Terengganu, told Agence France-Presse the number of evacuees rose sharply to 12,910 from 4,352 the previous day.
+Che Adam Abdul Rahman, civil department force chief in Terengganu, told AFP the number of evacuees rose sharply to 12,910 from 4,352 the previous day.

-They are being housed in 139 relief centers that provide food, drinks and medical aid, he said.
+They are being housed in 139 relief centres that provide food, drinks and medical aid, he said.

 “It is still raining heavily.
 Some 30 village roads are closed and water levels at some places are about one meter deep and we are using boats to evacuate villagers,” he said.